This page has been created to give you an introductory guide to issues relating to academic misonduct, appeals and complaints.

 Please click here for the Stage 3 industrial action form.

 Stage 3 is the final part of the internal college complaints process.
 Should you be dissatisfied with the outcome of your Stage 3 complaint, you may be able to make a complaint with the OIA.
 You can read more about OIA complaints here.
+There is some information about earlier OIA decisions here.

 We hope this guide has helped, but if you need further support or advice please contact our advice team through their online form, and they’ll be in touch.